There’s a quiet problem lurking inside every fast-moving IT environment, and it’s not phishing, ransomware, or patching delays.

 Every manually deprovisioned app requires upkeep, custom logic, and human follow-through.
 It’s not sustainable at scale.

-Most organizations assume their IdP has them covered, but the truth is, only about 60% of SaaS apps are actually connected.
+Most organizations assume their IdP handles everything.
+The truth is, IDPs only handle the 60-70% of apps that are integrated.

 What leading IT teams are doing about it